-In 2023, there has been two formal Joint Planning meetings with Ausgrid.
-The outcome of these meetings was to commence updating of the existing Connection Agreement and Operating Protocol documents, including the revision of interconnecting 33kV and 11kV transfer limits, as well as some asset ownership delineation inconsistencies.
+In 2024, there has been two formal Joint Planning meetings with Ausgrid.
+The outcome of these meetings was to confirm and finalise updating of asset ownership delineation inconsistencies.

 5.6 Results of Joint Planning with the DNSP Endeavour Energy

 For the purpose of effective network planning, Essential Energy has collaborated in regular Joint Planning with Endeavour Energy as part of an established continual process.
 Necessary collaboration regarding network matters such as emerging constraints and planned developments have and are undertaken regularly, as required based on project need.